 Rural Employment and Migration

-- Can primary sector create rural employment in Odisha?
+- What can create sustainable rural employment in Odisha?
 How to revitalize the MNREGA?